emqx/emqx-docs/en_US/connect-emqx/python.md

-# MQTT Python client library
+# MQTT Python SDK Example

 [Eclipse Paho Python](https://github.com/eclipse/paho.mqtt.python) is a Python language client library under the Eclipse Paho project, which can connect to MQTT Broker to publish messages, subscribe to topics and receive Published message.